 As people express the desire to get out of their homes and back into your business, it’s important to be prepared to welcome guests safely and to ensure you, your employees, and your customers are safe.

 We highly recommend all those part of the Hospitality industry – lodging, dining, attractions, retail, entertainment, and transportation- take time to look over US Travel’s guide:

 Travel in the New Normal: Industry Guidance for Promoting the Health and Safety of All Travelers.

-As of June 26, face coverings are required in all NC public spaces.
+Face coverings are currently required in all indoor public spaces in NC.
 See FAQs and details here.

 Get a printable version of this sign for your business here, or pick up a copy at the Blowing Rock Chamber of Commerce.

 Social distancing, hand washing, and protective measures will continue to be important.
 Customers, residents, and employees will all need to continue the Three Ws:

 President Joe Biden and the U.S. Small Business Administration are launching the Restaurant Relief Fund (RRF) to ensure restaurants get the help they need.
 In the American Rescue Plan Act, signed into law on March 11, Congress appropriated $28.6 billion for the Small Business Association (SBA) to award relief through the RRF Program until funds are expended.
 Fund recipients are not required to repay the funding as long as the funds are used for eligible purposes no later than March 11, 2023.
 Learn more here.